psi4/psi4/doc/sphinxman/source/scf.rst

     Exchange term.
 See :ref:`sec:scflink` for more information.

-In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware configurations.
+In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware/no_ configurations.
 Psi4 will automatically detect the correct algorithm to run and only expert users should manually select the below implementations.
 The DF algorithm has the following two implementations